TaraKhodaei/TopicContml/README.md

 <br/>

 **-kt KMER_TYPE, --kmer_type KMER_TYPE**
-> Default "not_overlap": extract kmers without overlapping.
-String "overlap": extract kmers with overlapping.
+> Specifies how k-mers are extracted from the sequences.
+The default value is "not_overlap", which extracts k-mers without overlaps.
+If set to "overlap", k-mers are extracted with overlapping.

 <br/>

 **-f FOLDER, --folder FOLDER**
-> The folder that contains loci data in separate text files called "locus0.txt", "locus1.txt", ...
+> Specifies the folder containing the loci data.
+The folder should include separate text files named in the format locus0.txt, locus1.txt, and so on.

 <br/>

 **-nl NUM_LOCI, --num_loci NUM_LOCI**
-> Number of loci.
+> Specifies the number of loci to process.
+The default value is 1.

 <br/>

 **-nb NUM_BOOTSTRAP, --num_bootstrap NUM_BOOTSTRAP**
-> Number of bootstrap replicates.
+> Specifies the number of bootstrap replicates to perform.
+The default value is 0.

 <br/>

 **-bt BOOTSTRAP_TYPE, --bootstrap_type BOOTSTRAP_TYPE**
-> Default "kmer": do the bootstrap by randomly choosing  x kmers in each document of x kmers.
-String "seq": do the bootstrap by randomly choosing  x columns  of aligned sequences with the same length of x ("seq" works only in the case the sequences have the same lengths).
+> Specifies the type of bootstrap method to use.
+The default is "kmer", which selects x k-mers randomly from each document of x k-mers.
+Use "seq" to select x columns randomly from aligned sequences of the same length.
+Note that "seq" works only if all sequences have the same length.

 <br/>

 **-incl INCLUDE_FILE, --include INCLUDE_FILE**
-> The include file contains a list of names that must be analyzed.
+> Specifies a file containing a list of names to be included in the analysis.

 <br/>

 **-excl EXCLUDE_FILE, --exclude EXCLUDE_FILE**
-> The exclude file contains a list of names that should not be analyzed.
+> Specifies a file containing a list of names to be excluded from the analysis.

 <br/>

 **-force , --force**
-> This forces to use all species using an uninformative topicfrequency for missings.
+> Forces the inclusion of all species by using an uninformative topic frequency for any missing data.

 <br/>

 **-show , --showtree**
-> Uses figtree to show the tree.
+> Displays the tree using FigTree.

 <br/>

 **-tmap**
-> uses pyLDAvis to map the topics.
+> Uses pyLDAvis to visualize and map the topics.

 <br/>

 **-threads**
-> Number of cpu cores to use for locus-parallel runs, default is system max.
+> Specifies the number of CPU cores to use for locus-parallel runs.
+The default is the maximum number of cores available on the system.

 <br/>

 **-amb , --ambiguous_letters**
 > Specifies ambiguous letters to be removed.
-K-mers containing any of these letters are filtered out before analysis.
-If -amb is provided without specifying letters, the default set n,N,? is used.
-To specify a custom set of ambiguous letters, such as N,?, -, use -amb N,\?, -.
+K-mers containing these letters are filtered out before analysis.
+If -amb is used without specifying letters, the default set (n,N,?) is applied.
+To provide a custom set, pass the desired letters as an argument (e.g., -amb N,\?, -).

 <br/>